In This Article...

 Have you felt the tug-of-war of using a hypoallergenic formula?

-On the one hand, you’ve heard other parents talk about how magical they are: turning miserable monster-babies into giggles and smiles.
+On the one hand, you’ve heard other parents talk about how magical a hypoallergenic baby formula is: turning miserable monster-babies into giggles and smiles.

 On the other hand, you aren’t Bill Gates.
 Money doesn’t grows on computer trees.

 You’ve got a limited amount of funds available.
 This common problem leaves you with two questions: